-Vitamin D may sound like a vitamin, but it acts more like a hormone with receptor sites on healthy cells and even more on cancer cells.
-Researchers at the University of Miami Medical School are using it as a part of their hormone therapy for breast cancer.
+Vitamin D may sound like a vitamin, but it acts as a hormone with receptor sites on healthy cells and, importantly, even more on cancer cells.
+Researchers at the University of Miami Medical School are using it as a part of their hormone therapy treatment for breast cancer.
 Let´s look at three of the areas in which it acts:

 1. Low vitamin D levels are linked with higher rates of cancer

 For example: Vitamin D and breast cancer - The Boston University School of Medicine has completed a great many research studies on vitamin D. Read the following statement from their Professor Michael F. Holick, "If women obtained adequate levels of vitamin D there would be 25 per cent less deaths from breast cancer.

 Holick is not alone in stressing the importance for women and breast cancer.
 St Georges Hospital in London calculated from their studies that women with low levels of vitamin D in their breast tissue have a 354 per cent greater risk of breast cancer.
 Translated into English this means they have 4 and a half times the breast cancer risk.
 You can read more from Holick HERE.